Egorsa999/high_load_c_server/README.md

 - Store messages in database.
 - Hashing messages and passwords in database.
 - Create a Dockerfile for easy deployment in any environment. ✅
-- Switch from 'poll()' to 'epoll()' or it equivalent.
+- Switch from 'poll()' to 'epoll()' or its equivalent.
-- Implement WebSocket handshake and framing to support browser clients.
+- Implement WebSocket handshake and framing to support browser clients. ✅

 ---